Neutrino model with broken $\mu -\tau $ Symmetry and Unflavored Leptogenesis with Dihedral Flavor Symmetry: Vacuum alignments for flavon doublets

 In the limit of unbroken supersymmetry, the vacuum of the flavons is aligned by setting the F-terms of the driving fields $\digamma ^{0}$\ and $\Omega ^{0}$ to zero as

 The first equation involves only doublet flavons which contribute to the charged lepton masses.
 It allows clearly for three non trivial solutions given by

-The first and the second solutions leads to an inconsistent results concerning charged lepton masses.
-In fact, the first VEV configuration leads to the zero muon mass $m_{\mu }=0$ as the obtained charged lepton Yukawa matrix in this case is as follows
+The first and the second solutions leads to an inconsistent results concerning the charged lepton masses.
+In fact, the first configuration of VEV leads to vanishing mass $m_{\mu }=0$, this outcome arises due to the specific form of the charged lepton Yukawa matrix obtained in this scenario, which is given by the following expression

 The second solution in eq. (\ref{vev}) leads to the charged lepton Yukawa matrix given by